srhopkins/example-project/README.md

 ## Repository Layout
 ### Application

-Application is located in [app](app/) directory along with Dockerfile and Jenkinsfile.
+Application is located in [app](app/) directory along with Dockerfile, Kubernetes configs and Jenkinsfile.

 ### Services